Please read carefully. Failure to comply with the rules below could result in disqualification.

 Level Calculator

 Performances containing dancers from multiple levels must follow the LEVELING SYSTEM to determine the performance level.
-All group performances with dancers from multiple levels must be consecutive, with no skipping of levels.
+All Group performances with dancers from multiple levels must be consecutive, with no skipping of levels.
 Each level has been assigned a numeric value that will be used to determine the performance level.

 Limitless Starz = 1